What is Records Management File Plan?

 Offsite storage is typically the backups of digital files on hard drives, tapes, or other media that can be accessed off of the premises.

 Disposal is when the physical and digital documents are destroyed completely after they have served their purpose.
-In addition to these four components, there are often additional elements including retention schedules for both electronic systems and paper
+In addition to these four components, there are often additional elements including retention schedules for both electronic RM systems and paper.

 Leave a Reply